jina-ai/jina/README.md

 doc2 = Document(content=numpy.random.random([10, 10]))  # a ndarray document
 ```

-Document can be recurred both vertically and horizontally to have nested documents and matched documents.
-To better see the recursive structure of a document, one can use `.plot()` function.
+A Document can be recursed both vertically and horizontally to have nested Documents and matched Documents.
+To better see the recursive structure of a Document, you can use `.plot()` function.
 If you are using JupyterLab/Notebook, all Document objects will be auto-rendered.

 <table>
   <tr>